SaCut/tdd_with_python/README.md

 # TDD with Python

+#### What is TDD?
+- TDD is a software development process relying on software requirements being converted to test cases before software is fully developed

 #### Why should we use TDD?
 - TDD is widely used and is the cheapest way to test the code or implement test driven development